lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.46 Ritora's appearance ~ No.72 Lens collecting completed    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | See Below    |

+Set Chelsea's [Little Lady] title and speak to Alba in his cabin to trigger this event.
+You will hear the story of when Woodrow and Chelsea met.

 excel table for reward

 ![](stahn-guide/sub072_1.png)
+▲

 ---